 French revolutionaries attacked all vestiges of the Old Order - especially aristocrats who had been closely associated with the royal family.
-The Princesse de Lamballe - a close friend of Queen Marie Antoinette - was one such person who became a victim to the anti-monarchical rage of the revolution.
+The Princesse de Lamballe - a close friend of Queen Marie Antoinette - was one such person who became a victim of the anti-monarchical rage of the revolution.

 Marie-Louise of Savoy was born in Turin on September 8, 1749.
-In 1767, at the age of 17, she married a member of the extended French royal family.
-His death left her with considerable wealth and entry into the highest circles of French society.
+In 1766, at the age of 17, she married a member of the extended French royal family.
+His passing left her with considerable wealth and entry into the highest circles of French society.
 She quickly befriended future queen Marie Antoinette, who was a teen bride from Austria at the time.
 Marie Antoinette's seeming foreignness made her an outsider in her own court, so she held close to her few friends.
 The Princesse de Lamballe was one of a handful of intimates who spent considerable time with the queen.
 Critics of the monarchy used the friendship between the two women as a weapon.
 They claimed their friendship was illicit in nature and proof of the queen's Austrian depravity.

 Peopled mainly by poor, religious peasants, the Vendée was the principle site of a massive uprising against the revolution.
 Civilians even launched their own army and clashed with revolutionary forces over the course of several bloody battles throughout 1793.
-By the end of 1793, the warfare had more or less stopped, but retribution against the Vendéans was just getting started.
+By the end of 1793, the fighting had more or less stopped, but retribution against the Vendéans was just getting started.

 In early 1794, the government began a brutal policy to punish the region.
 General Louis Marie Turreau deployed his so-called "infernal columns" - lines of troops - to march through the Vendée and slaughter all royalist men, women, and children in their path.
 They also burned villages and scorched the earth.
-In total, around 170,000 people in the Vendée were killed.
+In total, around 170,000 people in the Vendée were slain.

-Though the details of the War in the Vendée and its aftermath remain hotly debated, the fact remains that the revolution did not just represent "the people"; it also turned on them when they resisted.
+Though the details of the War in the Vendée and its aftermath remain hotly debated, the fact remains that the revolution did not just represent "the people;" it also turned on them when they resisted.

 When people think of the French Revolution - a period of about 10 years - they often think of the Reign of Terror, a stage of the revolution that lasted just shy of one year, from 1793-1794.
-Incredibly, that brief period saw the deaths of around 27,000 men, women, and children: about 17,000 were executed and 10,000 died in prison.
+Incredibly, that brief period saw the deaths of around 27,000 men, women, and children: about 17,000 were executed and 10,000 perished in prison.
 Though violence in the revolution neither began nor ended with the Reign of Terror, it's clear this period was an exceptionally chilling moment in the revolution.